taylor-training/k8s-examples/setup/multipass/README.md

 # add line to /etc/hosts
 192.168.64.16 k3s-server
-# use actual ip address of instanceß
+# use actual ip address of instance
 # Save and close the file

+# allow other users to see contents of k3s config file
+sudo chmod +r /etc/rancher/k3s/k3s.yaml

+# Edit ~/.profile to add KUBECONFIG env to ubuntu user, add line:
+# - Do this if planning to use server instance as admin system
+export KUBECONFIG=/etc/rancher/k3s/k3s.yaml

 # Exit Server instance
 exit